ecg-icas/icas/doc/next/_sources/attributes.txt

 Locale must contain a valid locale string (e.g. one of en, nl, fr, en_US, en_GB, da_dk, no_NO_NY)

 All of the user attributes will be stored with the ad.
-After placing an ad the Admarkt system will analyze the user-defined attributes for familiarities with respect to category attributes.
-If a user-defined attribute is recognized by Admarkt the **recognized** flag is set to **true**.
+After placing an ad the iCAS system will analyze the user-defined attributes for familiarities with respect to category attributes.
+If a user-defined attribute is recognized by iCAS the **recognized** flag is set to **true**.

 Currently, the user-defined attributes will only be stored.
-At a later stage the Admarkt system will automatically start indexing the user-defined attributes and update the ads accordingly without user interaction.
+At a later stage the iCAS system will automatically start indexing the user-defined attributes and update the ads accordingly without user interaction.

 Example